Arize-ai/openinference/js/examples/next-openai-telemetry-app/README.md

 1. Sign up at [OpenAI's Developer Platform](https://platform.openai.com/signup).
 2. Go to [OpenAI's dashboard](https://platform.openai.com/account/api-keys) and create an API KEY.

-### Docker

-To run the example locally in a docker container you need to:

-1. Set your OpenAI API key as an environment variable. run `export OPENAI_API_KEY=<your key here>`
-2. Run `docker compose up --build`.

 ### Local

 To run the example locally you need to: